 The choice of typefaces for headers and the background color should get under highly rigorous research and testing as the aspect of readability in header plays a vital role.
 The user has to be able to scan and perceive this basic information as fast as possible without any sort of additional effort.
 Otherwise, you risk providing non-user-friendly interface.

 The design concept for a news website presented above features the header including the title of the website as a central element of the composition, two active links to basic categories of publications, link to live mode and search field marked with a magnifier icon.

 One more thing to remember is that there are different ways for a header to transform in the process of scrolling the page down.
 Some websites use fixed header, which always stays visible and active at any point of interaction with the website; others hide the header in the process of scrolling.
 There are also websites which do not fully hide the header but shrink it in size in the process of scrolling, which means that they hide secondary information and leave only the most important elements of the layout active and available during all the process of interaction.

-This button is usually placed in header and nowadays it is a typical element of interaction.
+This button is usually placed in the header and nowadays it is a typical element of interaction.
 Most users who visit and use websites on the regular basis know that this button hides the core categories of data so this trick does not need additional explanations and prompts.
-Hamburger menus free the space making the interface more minimalistic and full of air as well as allow massive saving place for other important layout elements.
+Hamburger menus free the space making the interface more minimalistic and full of air as well as allow the massive economy of space for other important layout elements.
 This design technique also provides additional benefits for responsive and adaptive design hiding navigation elements and making the interface look harmonic on different devices.